indimail/indimail-virtualdomains/.github/INSTALL-MINI.md

 ## What about mailing lists?

+If you are installing ezmlm-idx or ezmlm from indimail repository, there is nothing you need to do.
+Both use ezmlm-queue to queue mails and ezmlm-queue takes care of using qmail-qmqpc if it finds a indimail-mini binary install

 Here's how to set up ezmlm to send messages to a smarthost through QMQP:

-1. Create a /var/mini-indimail directory.
+1. Create a /var/indimail-mini directory.
-2. Create a /var/mini-indimail/bin directory.
+2. Create a /var/indimail-mini/bin directory.
-3. Make a symbolic link to /usr/sbin/qmail-qmqpc from /var/mini-indimail/bin/qmail-queue.
+3. Make a symbolic link to /usr/sbin/qmail-qmqpc from /var/indimail-mini/bin/qmail-queue.
 4. Put the smarthost's IP address into /etc/indimail/control/qmqpservers.
-5. Compile and install ezmlm with /var/mini-qmail in conf-qmail.
+5. Compile and install ezmlm with /var/indimail-mini in conf-qmail.

 You don't need to worry about setting up redundant QMQP servers here.
 If the smarthost is down, the message will stay in the local qmail queue and will be retried later.